nobody1570/lclpy/README.md

 Once inside the interpreter, try the following command:

 ```
-import lspy
+import lclpy
 ```

-If it succeeds without errors, lspy is installed.
+If it succeeds without errors, lclpy is installed.

 ## Usage